Mirror: The boy band bringing joy and local pride to Hong Kong

 The city has also remained closed to the outside world for most of the pandemic and has only just emerged from its worst recession in decades.

-Mirror offers some much needed relief as well as belief that the city’s Cantonese culture is still thriving.
+Mirror offer some much needed relief as well as belief that the city's Cantonese culture is still thriving.

 Hong Kong once used to churn out pop stars that were devoured by fans across Asia.